NateAnderson500/NateAnderson500/README.md

 - 👋 Hi, I’m @NateAnderson500
 - 👀 I’m interested in Computers, Coding, Farming, Snowsports, Video Games
-- 🌱 I’m currently learning Software Development, HTML, CSS
+- 🌱 I’m currently learning Software and Web Development
 - 💞️ I’m looking to collaborate on anything that can teach me something that will further my career
 - 📫 How to reach: me please email me at nja5387@gmail.com